 Location: 1881 Curtis St, Denver

 The Lowdown: I may be biased because one of my first anniversary dinners was here, but I think this is an excellent place to bring your S.O. to celebrate something special.
-While the overall vibe is a bit higher-end, Elway’s always shows up with mouth-watering dishes sure to leave you with a full stomach.
+While the overall vibe is a bit higher-end, Elway’s always shows up with mouth-watering dishes.
+This restaurant is sure to leave you with a full stomach.
 Some of the favorites include the Lamp Chop Fondue ($59) and their hand-cut prime steaks.
 With an array of different sides and sauces, there’s something for everyone.
-If steak isn’t your style, try out the Elway’s Salmon ($54) with luscious lumps of crab and shrimp, or the popular Short Rib “Off the Bone” ($52).
+If steak isn’t your style, try out Elway’s Salmon ($54) with luscious lumps of crab and shrimp.
+Or you can try the popular Short Rib “Off the Bone” ($52).
 Elway’s is a Denver classic, so make sure to add it to your anniversary dinner options.